Quick Overview of Everest Base Camp Trekking Facts

 Rocky Trail TO Everest Base Camp

-On your voyage to Everest Base Camp, you will be hiking on uneven rocky terrain with occasionally ascending and descending the hills.
+On your voyage to Everest Base Camp, you will be hiking on uneven rocky terrain occasionally ascending and descending the hills.
 If you have set up your mind to conquer the base camp and have determination; then you will surely reach your dream destination without any issues.

 During the Everest base camp trekking, one of the challenges is the weather condition.
 Weather in the Everest Region changes frequently.
-With the proper preparation and right clothes to wear weather will not be an issue to reach the Base camp.
+With the proper preparation and right clothes to wear weather will not be an issue to reaching the Base camp.

 Another most important factor to be taken care of during Everest Base Camp trekking is Altitude Sickness.
 The highest point to reach during the Everest Base Camp Trek is Kalapatthar elevated at an elevation of 5545 meters above sea level.
 While hiking in such high-altitude regions it is common to get acute mountain sickness.
 However, if you take the proper time to acclimatize your body, regularly hydrate your body, and hike at a slow pace then Acute mountain sickness or altitude sickness can be avoided.